Hacker News Reader: Top @ 2026-01-30 11:34:01 (UTC)

 Subject: Netflix Backs Blender

-The Gist: Netflix Animation Studios has become a Corporate Patron of the Blender Development Fund, pledging support for general Blender core development.
-The partnership highlights Blender’s growing role in high‑end animation pipelines and positions Netflix as the first major animation studio to financially back the open‑source tool, aiming to improve media‑focused workflows for both professionals and the broader creator community.
+The Gist: Netflix Animation Studios has become a Corporate Patron of the Blender Development Fund, pledging financial support aimed at general core development of Blender.
+The partnership signals recognition of Blender’s growing role in high‑end animation pipelines and aims to enhance tools for media and entertainment creators.

 Key Claims/Facts:

-• Corporate Patronage: Netflix Animation Studios joins the Blender Development Fund, providing dedicated funding for core development (c0).
+• Corporate Patronage: Netflix Animation Studios joins the Blender Development Fund, providing funding for ongoing core development.

 Parsed and condensed via openai/gpt-oss-120b at 2026-01-30 11:44:25 UTC